Android2771/actors-fyp/README.md

 send(pongReference, {messageVal: "This is a message!"})
 ```

+### terminate
-**terminate**: Terminates a local actor.
+Terminates a local actor.
 Cannot be used to termiante remote actors.
 ```js
 terminate(pongReference)
 ```